Last Updated on May 12, 2023 by lindseymahoney

 Dollhouse Exterior Makeover

-I found this old dollhouse at a thrift store and knew it would be the perfect Christmas gift for my daughter.
+I found this old doll house at a thrift store and knew it would be the perfect Christmas gift for my daughter.

 When I found the house, the exterior was blue with chipping paint.

+One cheap way I saved money on this DIY dollhouse makeover was to mix my own pink paint.
 I used leftover white paint from our home and mixed in red craft paint to find the pink tone I wanted for the dollhouse.

-Dollhouse Interior Makeover
+Doll House Interior Makeover

-Budget-Friendly Dollhouse Decor
+Budget-Friendly Dollhouse Furniture and Decor

-When I started looking for decor to furnish this house, I quickly learned that lots of people share this hobby and there are some seriously cool accessories you can buy.
+When I started looking for decor to furnish this house, I quickly learned that lots of people share this hobby and there are some seriously cool dollhouse accessories you can buy.

 As I mentioned earlier, I wanted to keep this makeover as cost-effective as possible, so I really limited myself to what I bought for the house.